theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-03_instructions.md

 2. In the Notebook, in the cell  **Cmd 6**, copy the following code and paste it into the cell:

     ```text
+    %md
     This code connects to the Data Lake Storage filesystem named "Data" and reads data in the preferences.json file stored in that data lake.
 Then a simple query has been created to retrieve data and the column "page" has been renamed to "bike_preference".
     ```

-3. In the Notebook, in the cell under **Cmd 6**, click on the **down pointing arrow** icon and click on **Move up**.
-Repeat until the cell appears at the top of the Notebook.

-4. Leave the Azure Databricks Notebook open
+3. Run the cell to see the markdown

     >**Note**  A future lab will explore how this data can be exported to another data platform technology

 > **Result**: After you completed this exercise, you have created an annotation within a notebook.

-### Task 4: If time permits or post course review
+### Task 4: If time permits or post course review (check with the instructor before continuing)

 If you have completed this lab early, the following sections provide links to content that can help you learn more about basic and advanced transformations in Azure.